Explicit uniform bounds for Brauer groups of singular K3 surfaces

 \subsection{Acknowledgements}

 The authors are very grateful to \'{E}ric Gaudron and Ga\"{e}l R\'{e}mond for pointing out some errors in a previous draft of this article and providing some useful references.
+They are also indebted to the anonymous referee whose helpful comments improved the article and its exposition.
 The authors thank Tim Browning, Jennifer Berg, Titus Hilberdink, Adam Logan, Jack Petok, Matthias Sch\"{u}tt, Alexei Skorobogatov, Domenico Valloni, Tony V\'{a}rilly-Alvarado and Bianca Viray for useful discussions.
 Francesca Balestrieri was partially supported by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant 840684.
 Rachel Newton was supported by EPSRC grant EP/S004696/1 and UKRI Future Leaders Fellowship MR/T041609/1.